aws-samples/automated-llm-insight-discovery-framework/README.md

 ```

-This framework stores the pre-defined tags in RDS, and initializes it in Lambda function inin_db_script.
+This framework stores the pre-defined tags in RDS table `customer_feedback_category`, and initializes it in Lambda function inin_db_script.
 After downloading the framework, you can update your own pre-defined tags in [default_categories.json](auto_tag/lambdas/init_db_script/default_categories.json) file.
 Please update this file before you run `cdk deploy` deployment command.

 #### Visualization
 Amazon QuickSight, a cloud-powered business analytics service, is used to visualize the insights extracted from the processed data.
 Refer to the Visualization documentation for more details [the Visualization documentation for more details](docs/AWS_Cloud9_Quicksight_Setup_Manual.md).